germanattanasio/visual-recognition-nodejs/README.md

   path: .
   memory: 512M
   ```
-  The name you use will determine your initial application URL, e.g. `<application-name>.mybluemix.net`.
+  The name you use determines your initial application URL, e.g. `<application-name>.mybluemix.net`.

 4. Connect to Bluemix in the command line tool
   ```sh